snonux/foo.zone/about/wishlist.md

 [![ThinkPad P1](wishlist/thinkpad-p1.jpg "ThinkPad P1")](wishlist/thinkpad-p1.jpg)

 For a large display and good CPU performance for photo editing, coding and media content consumption.
-My current laptop is fine but a 16-inch workstation with a proper HX-class CPU would be a noticeable step up for the heavier stuff — and a big, colour-accurate panel doesn't hurt for culling photos either.
+My current ThinkPad X1 Gen 9 is slowly showing its age, especially when editing RAW photos.
+A 16-inch workstation with a proper HX-class CPU would be a noticeable step up for the heavier stuff — and a big, colour-accurate panel doesn't hurt for culling photos either.
 If I spec it with an RTX GPU (or a Ryzen AI part) and it behaves on Linux, it could double as a local-LLM host too.

 ## Gadgets